Memorable Manitobans: John Sutherland (1821-1899)

 In 1866, he entered public life as a member of the Council of Assiniboia and attended twelve meetings before the Council was dissolved.
 During the Red River disturbance of 1869-1870 he became one of the leading representatives of the Loyalist party and served as delegate from Kildonan at the Council of Forty meeting in 1870.
 His son Hugh was killed in February 1870 by Norbert Parisien.
 That same month, he was chosen Collector of Customs by the Provisional Government, and when the Province entered Confederation (15 July 1870) he was appointed the first High Sheriff of Manitoba.
 He held this office until 13 December 1871, when he was appointed to the Canadian Senate, a position he held until his death.

-In 1847 he married Janet MacBeth.
-They had fourteen children, among whom were Donald Sutherland, Morrison Sutherland, Hector Sutherland, James Sutherland, Roderick Ross Sutherland, Alexander M. Sutherland, William Robert Douglas Sutherland, Angus Sutherland, John H. Sutherland (?-1870), daughter Catherine who married William Ross Black, and daughter Margaret who married Frederick F. Blanchard and later John H. Gunn.
+In 1847 he married Janet MacBeth (?-?) and they had fourteen children, among whom were Donald Sutherland, Morrison Sutherland, Hector Sutherland, James Sutherland, Roderick Ross Sutherland, Alexander M. Sutherland, William Robert Douglas Sutherland, Angus Sutherland, John H. Sutherland (?-1870), Catherine Sutherland (wife of William Ross Black), and Margaret Sutherland (wife of Frederick F. Blanchard and later John H. Gunn).
 Sutherland was one of the leading spirits in the educational life of Kildonan and one of the founders of Manitoba College.
 He was a participant in the 1878 ceremony to mark the opening of the first railway to Winnipeg.

 He died at his residence “Bellevue House” in Kildonan on 27 April 1899.
 He was survived by his widow, seven sons and two daughters.
 There are papers at the Archives of Manitoba.